 AIT is a national healthcare company providing toxicology laboratory services to compliance testing, forensics, and clinical clients nationwide

 In 1990, Michael A. Evans, Ph.D. founded the American Institute of Toxicology (AIT Laboratories) with five employees and one goal: to provide superior analytical testing and research to professionals in the healthcare industry.
-Today, the company is a premier national healthcare company with an experienced and skilled staff of more than 450 employees including expert toxicologists, innovative scientists dedicated to production, research, and assay development, and a highly trained information solutions department.
+Today, the company is a premier national healthcare company with an experienced and skilled staff of around 300 employees including expert toxicologists, innovative scientists dedicated to production, research, and assay development, and a highly trained information solutions department.
 AIT specializes in compliance testing, forensic toxicology drug testing, and clinical laboratory testing.

 Clientele includes leading reference laboratories, federal, state, and local law-enforcement agencies, corporations, government agencies, pharmaceutical firms, hospitals, physicians, medical examiners, attorneys, and courts of law.
 Facilities include a 40,000 square-foot building near the Indianapolis International Airport and a 90,000 square-foot business operations unit in the Woodland Corporate Park on the northwest side of Indianapolis.